-These easy brownie cheesecake bars are so rich and indulgent!
-There’s a thick layer of cream cheese sandwiched between two layers of fudgy brownie, making this one seriously dreamy dessert.
+These easy marbled cheesecake brownies are so rich and indulgent!
+There's a thick layer of cream cheese sandwiched between two layers of fudgy brownie, making this one seriously dreamy dessert.

 Regular readers know how much I loooove cheesecake.
 I keep adding more and more gluten free cheesecake recipes on here simply because I can't stop making (and eating) them!
 And once I cracked the code on how to make cheesecake without eggs, it was game over.

-So of course, as a self-proclaimed cheesecake lover who is also seriously into chocolate (hence this chocolate cheesecake I recently shared) – gluten free cheesecake brownies were kind of inevitable, right?
-We’re talking a fudgy brownie base, a generous layer of cream cheese, and then more brownie on top.
+So of course, as a self-proclaimed cheesecake lover who is also seriously into chocolate - gluten free marbled cheesecake brownies were kind of inevitable, right?
+We're talking a fudgy brownie base, a generous layer of cream cheese, and then more brownie on top.
 Dreamy, right?

-I tested these brownie cheesecake bars a couple of times.
+I tested these cream cheese brownies a couple of times.
 I found that the best way to enjoy them is after they have chilled in the refrigerator.
 This chill time may not seem ideal, because you will be eager to get your hands on these brownies ASAP (who could blame you?).
-But I promise there’s good reason for it.
+But I promise there's good reason for it.

 The chill time after baking allows the cream cheese layer to set perfectly.
 Plus the flavors kind of meld together in a way that is pure perfection.
 So do me a favor and practice a bit of patience.
 It'll be worth the wait.

 - The chewy chocolate brownie + slightly sweet, slightly tangy cheesecake filling is a truly winning combination.

 - This recipe is so much easier than you would think.
 The brownie batter is made all in one bowl, and you really only need a mixer for the cheesecake layer.